Dev-Adnani/Academic-IT/README.md

 The repository covers a diverse range of subjects typically included in the MSc IT curriculum at DAIICT.
 The subjects available in this repository include, but are not limited to:

+- C Language
+- Database Management Systems
+- Object Oriented Programming
 - Data Structures and Algorithms
-- Database Management Systems
 - Computer Networks
 - Operating Systems
 - Software Engineering
-- Machine Learning
-- Artificial Intelligence
 - Web Development
-- Information Security
+- Discrete Maths
 - and more...

 Each subject directory contains relevant study materials, including lecture notes, slides, reference materials, and links to additional resources such as video lectures and online tutorials.